Q: How can people cope with depression and anxiety due to COVID-19?

-Q: Is there local trials for convalescent plasma at this time?
+Q: Are there local trials for convalescent plasma at this time?

 A: Yes, at Hattiesburg Clinic and Forest General Hospital we have a trial taking place now.
 We have a number of people who have received this, recovered, and donated their plasma.
 If anyone wants to contribute we highly advise them to go to the Cough & Fever Clinic for direction or contact Vitalant directly for more information.

-Q: Is there a significant raise in the number of cases for certain age groups in our area?
+Q: Is there a significant rise in the number of cases for certain age groups in our area?

 Q: How long can respiratory droplets last?
 Is it true that one minute of loud talking can generate enough droplets to linger for 8 minutes?

 A: Maybe, there was a study recently about this, but we are not completely sure about this information.
 We are sure that sneezing and coughing carry much more droplets.